nguterresn/quartz/content/cmake/cmake-for-embedded.md

 Set as `PRIVATE` to define the options only for this library.
 Set as `PUBLIC` to define the options for this library and respective targets where this library is linked.

+Note that some of the compilation options might already be set according to build types, e.g. `CMAKE_C_FLAGS`.

 4. Define compilation definitions